Why use Recall.ai’s Transcription API?

 Recall.ai supports multiple transcription providers, including AWS Transcribe, Recall.ai Transcription, Rev, Deepgram, AssemblyAI, Google Speech-to-Text.
 See the full list of third-party providers in our docs.

-Transcription APIs are used to turn conversations into structured data.
+Speech-to-text APIs are used to turn conversations into structured data.
 Common use cases include live captions, AI copilots and note taking, sales coaching tools, recruiting products that update applicant tracking systems, and in-person interviews or user research.

 Transcription APIs often return structured JSON with timestamps and speaker labels.
 Recall.ai’s Transcription API outputs JSON.